MicrosoftDocs/cpp-docs.tr-tr/docs/extensions/attribute-parameter-types-cpp-component-extensions.md

 ### <a name="description"></a>Açıklama

-Öznitelik parametreleri önceki türlerinin tek boyutlu diziler olabilir.
+Öznitelik parametreleri, önceki türlerin tek boyutlu dizileri olabilir.

 ### <a name="code"></a>Kod